juicedata/juicefs/docs/en/security/encrypt.md

 JuiceFS supports Data Encryption At Rest.
 All data will be encrypted first before being uploaded to object storage.
 This allows JuiceFS to effectively prevent data leakage.

 Data Encryption At Rest of JuiceFS adopts industry-standard encryption methods (AES-GCM and RSA).
-User only needs to provide a private key or password while creating the file system, and the private key can be provided by setting the environment variable `JFS_RSA_PASSPHRASE`.
+User only needs to provide a private key with a password while creating the file system, and the private key can be provided by setting the environment variable `JFS_RSA_PASSPHRASE`.
 For use, mount point is totally transparent to the client, i.e., access to file system will not be affected by encryption and decryption processes.

 :::caution
 The cached data on the client-side is **NOT** encrypted.
 Only the root user or owner can access this data.
 To encrypt the cached data, you can put the cached directory in an encrypted file system or block storage.